lavanet/lava/Readme.md

 ## 💻 Developing on Lava

 ### Installing development dependencies

-**Note**: Requires [Go 1.20.5](https://golang.org/dl/) Before running the scripts, make sure you have go installed and added to $PATH, you can validate by running `which go` `init_install` will install all necessary dependencies to develop on lava.
+**Note**: Requires [Go 1.20.5](https://golang.org/dl/)

+Before running the scripts, make sure you have go installed and added to $PATH, you can validate by running `which go`.

+`init_install` will install all necessary dependencies to develop on lava:
 ```bash
 ./scripts/init_install.sh
 ```

 ### Building the binaries
-`install-all` will build all lava binaries (lavad, lavap, lavavisor) and place them in the go bin path on your environment.
+`install-all` will build all lava binaries (lavad, lavap, lavavisor) and place them in the go bin path on your environment:

 ```bash
 make install-all
 ```

 ### Building the binaries locally
-You can also build the binaries locally (path will be ./build/...) by running
+You can also build the binaries locally (path will be `./build/...`) by running
 ```bash
 make build-all
 ```

 ### Building only a specific binary
-it is possible to also build only one binary, for example lavad only.
+It is possible to also build only one binary, for example `lavad` only.
 ```bash
 LAVA_BINARY=lavad make install
 ```

-Learn more about installing the binaries on our [docs](https://docs.lavanet.xyz/install-lava) Or check out the latest [release](https://github.com/lavanet/lava/releases).
+Learn more about installing the binaries on our [docs](https://docs.lavanet.xyz/install-lava).
+Or check out the latest [release](https://github.com/lavanet/lava/releases) for precompiled binaries.

 ### Add `lavad` autocomplete